Jim and Judy GanulinNew to the Community, Not New to Philanthropy.

 Jim and Judy Ganulin Family Fund

 As part of their Jewish faith, Jim and Judy Ganulin grew up learning the concept of Tikkun Olam (repairing the world), and it’s clear they’ve taken that message to heart.
-It’s been only two years since the couple moved to Placer County from Fresno where they had been active in the community for 46 years.
+It’s been only a few years since the couple moved to Placer County from Fresno where they had been active in the community for 46 years.
 Still, the Ganulins dove right into philanthropy in their new region, changing their focus from mostly bricks and mortar projects in Fresno to mostly program and people services here.

 Soon, they became supporters of Placer Community Foundation (PCF).
 “The Community Foundation allows us to give to varied causes, and they vet the nonprofits for us,” Jim said.

-Last November the Ganulins opened the Jim and Judy Ganulin Family Fund, a Donor Advised Fund which allows them to direct their giving.
+The Ganulins opened the Jim and Judy Ganulin Family Fund, a Donor Advised Fund which allows them to direct their giving.
 “We’re control freaks,” Judy laughed.
 “We like to choose where we give, and the Donor Advised Fund facilitates that,” Jim added.

 Since partnering with PCF, the Ganulins have supported our county’s most at-risk youth and young adults, most recently by supporting a program that provides laptops to foster youth.
 They’ve also supported programs in early literacy for students in grades K-2, and promotion of 78 local nonprofit organizations through the online giving challenge, BIG Day of Giving.
 Most meaningful was a gift to PCF’s Community Needs Fund for the purpose of purchasing a mobile, refrigerated food pantry.
 This food truck now delivers an additional 13,000 pounds of food and fresh produce to hungry families and seniors.
 “We can’t stand the idea of people going hungry,” Judy said.